 Once all paperwork is received and if the shoot is simple and does not require ITC, parking, neighborhood notification, street closures or coordination with California Film Commission, CHP or Sacramento County, permitting can usually be completed in three (3) business days.
 If any of the above are required by the various departments it can take up to ten (10) business days.

 What are the notification requirements?

-You can find this information on our website under Filmmakers, Permitting, Neighborhood Notification/Film Notice Guidelines.
+You can find this information on our website under Filmmakers, Film Permit, Neighborhood Notification/Film Notice Guidelines.